Best Performance by an Actress in a Supporting Role 1968

 Myrtle in The Seven Descents of Myrtle 1968

 Both Characters Are Prostitutes

-“Malcolm” was a play written by Edward Albee, based on a novel by James Purdy.
-The gist of the story centers on a young man, waiting for his father to pick him up.
-He sits on a stoop, as that is where they are supposed to meet.
+“Malcolm” was a play by Edward Albee, based on a novel by James Purdy.
+The gist of the story centers on a young man waiting for his father to pick him up.
+He sits on a stoop where they are supposed to meet.
 But the father never arrives.
-In the meantime, the young man encounters a variety of people, while sitting on that stoop.
-Estelle Parsons plays a range of characters, including several nameless prostitutes who flow in and out of the story.
+In the meantime, the young man encounters various people while sitting on that stoop.
+Estelle Parsons plays many different characters, including several nameless prostitutes who flow in and out of the story.

 The more substantial role was the lead in Tennessee Williams’s play “The Seven Descents of Myrtle.”
-Estelle plays the title character; a prostitute married to an impotent cross-dresser.
+Estelle plays the title character, a prostitute married to an impotent cross-dresser.
 Myrtle finds herself in a love triangle between her cross-dresser husband and his multi-racial half-brother.
-Interesting side note, Estelle appeared in this play when she received her Oscar nomination for “Bonnie & Clyde.”
-The show went dark for Oscar night so Estelle could attend the ceremonies.
+Interestingly, Estelle appeared in this play when she received her Oscar nomination for “Bonnie & Clyde.”
+The show went dark for Oscar night so that Estelle could attend the ceremonies.
 Despite the publicity surrounding Estelle’s Oscar win, the play performed poorly at the box office.
 The show closed after 29 performances.